dakna/lttc-app/notes.md

 isActive field never used, should restrict checkin list member

-in checkin only active members, in admin list all members
+OK in checkin only active members, in admin list all members